Re (Café Tacuba album): Album

-"24 Horas" is a carefree love story, but one crossed by the hustle and bustle of "modern life"; a probable allegory for big cities.
-Magical realism makes its presence felt with "Ixtepec" (a song inspired by the novel Los recuerdos del porvenir by Elena Garro), whose ending aligns with the album's circular concept: "life is a cycle."
+"24 Horas" tells the story that is joyous but marked by the hustle and bustle of the modern life, and thus serves as a kind of allegory of the big city.
+Magical realism makes its presence felt in "Ixtepec" (a song inspired by the novel Los recuerdos del porvenir by Elena Garro), whose ending aligns with the album's concept of life as a cycle.

-"Trópico de Cáncer" is the album's most political song, with lyrics—in the form of dialogue—criticizing so-called "progress" and the oil industry, and with a rhythm that oscillates between bossa nova and industrial sounds.
-It is followed by the cloistered love story of "El metro," a groovie song that was also widely played on the radio and also mentions different stations of the Mexico City metro.
-Another allegory of large cities.
+"Trópico de Cáncer" is the album's most political song, with lyrics in the form of a dialogue criticizing so-called "progress" and the oil industry, and a rhythm that oscillates between bossa nova and industrial noise.
+It is followed by the cloistered love story of "El metro," a groovie song that also received heavy radio airplay, which references different stations of the Mexico City metro in another allegory of big-city life.

-"El Fin de la Infancia" is a piece that uses metal wind instruments like a Sinaloa band, like a quebradita but with a ska-punk energy, and its title is inspired by the book of the same name by Arthur C. Clarke.
-Its rhythm is not accidental since the lyrics reflect the ideals of Tacvba in those years; it openly questions malinchismo and is a harangue to young people to defend themselves from forced cultural molds coming from the first world.
-It adds that dancing is more than a recreational activity, and calls it a form of self-determination and the search for one's own cultural avant-garde.
+"El Fin de la Infancia" uses metal wind instruments in the style of a Sinaloa band, mixing quebradita with ska-punk energy; its title, which translates as "Childhood's End", is inspired by the book of the same name by Arthur C. Clarke.
+Its Mexican rhythm is chosen deliberately to match lyrics that reflect the ideals of Tacvba in those years, openly questioning Mexico's malinchism and calling on young people to defend themselves against cultural standards imposed by the so-called First World.
+It also proposes that dancing is more than a recreational activity, describing it as a form of self-determination in a quest to establish a uniquely Mexican cultural movement.
+It is followed by "Madrugal", a short bolero number whose lyrics take inspiration from the Mexican humourist writer Jorge Ibargüengoitia.

+"Pez" is a short song describing the harrowing experience of a fish suffocating after being caught.
+This track leads directly into the industrial flavored "Verde", which in turn is followed by "La negrita", a fable set to a samba beat.
+Next is "El Tlatoani del barrio", a song with a mestizo sound that recounts the story of how lead singer Rubén Albarrán's parents met.

+The final tracks on the album continue its eclectic style: the radio-friendly "Las flores" (another of the album's hit singles), the grunge-tinged "La pinta", the disco-flavoured "El baile y el salón", a love song in a mambo/bossa nova style ("El puñal y el corazón"), and finally a short 1940s-style romantic ballad in the tradition of Agustín Lara, "El balcón".